Page Type: | Mountain/Rock |

 There is only one record of a winter ascent of Muztagh Ata.

-In 2007, in January Georgian Gia Tortladze and Latvian Aigers Priedits made an attempt to make the first winter ascent of the peak.
-As far as I know it was unsuccessful.
+In 2007, in January Georgian Gia Tortladze and Latvian Aigers Priedits attempted to make the first winter ascent of the peak.
+As far as I know, it was unsuccessful.

 If you have a package deal with a commercial organizer, camels will transport your gear to BC.